mtempels/townsville-logger/README.md

-Connection Systems logger library (based on Winston)
+Townsville logger library (based on Winston)
 ===

 API for logging, hiding the actual implementation of Winston behind a generic